 Don’t misinterpret your baby’s fussiness as a rejection of the breast or a need to move to solids.
 Your baby is just becoming more efficient at feeding so is most likely taking in enough food, just in a fraction of the time it took when as a newborn.
 Plus your baby is a little busybody now and will be easily distracted.
 It is likely to be just a phase but you may need to feed your baby in a quieter room with less distractions for a while.

 Your baby might be growing frustrated by not being able to move around.
 At this age, their brains wants to run explore but their bodies aren’t quite ready.

-You might be tempted to buy a standing activity centre or a walker or similar toy to give your baby a new perspective but they aren’t necessary and can be dangerous so must be used under close supervision.
+You might be tempted to buy a standing activity centre or a walker or similar toy to give your baby a new perspective but they aren’t necessary and can be dangerous, so must be used under close supervision.
 You might find them helpful though, to give you a little break every so often.
 So if you do buy one, make sure that whatever you buy is safe and that you don’t overuse it.
-Your baby’s frustration at not being able to move is also her motivation to get going.
-If you don’t give her heaps of opportunity to play on the floor she won’t get much chance to work on the skills needed for crawling and walking later on.
+Your baby’s frustration at not being able to move is also their motivation to get going.
+If you don’t give your baby plenty of opportunity to play on the floor they won’t get much chance to work on the skills needed for crawling and walking later on.

 At this age babies like to explore with their mouths and it doesn’t necessarily mean they are teething – despite what your MIL and the lady at the fruit shop tells you.
 You might see a little toothy peg poking its way through sooner rather than later but it wouldn’t be unusual if your baby was a little gummy bear right up until her first birthday.